Good Ground Foodscapes is much more than a business venture - it's an essential endeavor.

 This calling simply plays a part in the big picture... to genuinely embrace God's desires, designs, creations.

-In other words, when we willingly-faithfully embrace God's desires, designs, and creations; many good changes manifest in the health, wellness, and welfare of everyone & everything - spiritual, mental, emotional, physical, lifestyles, relationships, families, communities, livelihoods/vocations, hobbies, interests, surroundings, economies, governments, environment, ecology, land, soil, water, air, plants, animals, food, beverage, diet, natural remedies/medicine, physical activity/fitness, clothing, housing, products, energy, natural resources.
+In other words, when we willingly & faithfully live out God's desires, designs, and creations; many good changes manifest in the health, wellness, and welfare of everyone & everything.

 These principles, practices, benefits, and solutions are proven (tried & true).

-Answering the call to enhance the wellbeing of people, animals, nature, and food.
+Answering the call to enhance the wellbeing of people, nature, and food.

-Loving God and loving people by imitating Jesus & sharing Him.
+Loving God and loving others by imitating Jesus & sharing Him.

 Embracing vital synergistic-symbiotic relationships among God, people, and nature.
-Optimizing these essential interconnected-interdependent relationships enables everyone & everything to thrive.
+Rightly optimizing these essential interconnected-interdependent relationships enables everyone & everything to thrive.
 Uncompromising collaboration with God, people, and nature produces great success.
 Working against God, people, and nature leads to inevitable failure.
-Committing to intimate, intelligent, and honorable participation.
+Truly committing to intimate, intelligent, and honorable participation.

-Properly stewarding God's wonderful creation (nature) by regenerating ecology/environment, growing thriving food forests, creating healthy soil, and providing excellent plant & animal care.
+Properly stewarding God's wonderful creation (nature) by growing abundantly satisfying food forests, creating healthy living soil, and providing exceptional plant care.
 Applying beyond-organic, beyond-sustainable, ecologically-friendly, regenerative, and permaculture methods by observing, learning, and mimicking God & nature; as well as correctly accelerating nature's process (the functions/patterns found in nature).
-Allowing God to reveal Himself to you & others through nature.
+Getting to know God more and more as He reveals Himself to us through nature.

 Discovering peaceful, comforting, joyful, healing, healthy, creative, stimulating, and rewarding experiences.
 The benefits/blessings are endless.